Definition: optical power per unit area

 Note that the above equation does not hold for arbitrary electromagnetic fields.
 For example, an evanescent wave may have a finite electrical amplitude while not transferring any power.
 The intensity should then be defined as the magnitude of the Poynting vector.

+In laser technology, one frequently assumes the same meaning of intensity as an optical physics.
 For a laser beam with a flat-top intensity profile (i.e., with a constant intensity over some area, and zero intensity outside), the intensity is simply the optical power P divided by the beam area.
 For a Gaussian beam with optical power P and Gaussian beam radius w, the peak intensity (on the beam axis) is

 which is two times higher than is often assumed.
 The equation can be verified by integrating the intensity over the whole beam area, which must result in the total power.